Alachua County Public Schools

-The district offers a number of magnet programs for gifted/talented students at the elementary, middle and high school levels.
+The district offers several magnet programs for students at the elementary, middle and high school levels.
 It also has thirteen career-tech high school magnet programs in fields such as healthcare, biotechnology, culinary arts and emergency services.

 There are approximately 4,000 employees of Alachua County Public Schools.
 About half of them are teachers.
 Each school has a nurse on campus full-time.
 School resource officers/deputies are also assigned to all schools.

 History

 The Alachua County Board of Public Instruction was established in 1869.
-Prior to that year there had been no publicly supported schools in the county.
+Prior to that year, there had been no publicly supported schools in the county.
 The Board of County Commissioners had provided for the payment of tuition to private schools for students whose families could not afford the tuition, but few families were willing to be seen as paupers and receive the aid.
-In 1866 the state-supported East Florida Seminary, which had been in Ocala until it closed early in the Civil War, was re-opened in Gainesville using the facilities of the private Gainesville Academy.
+In 1866, the state-supported East Florida Seminary, which had been in Ocala until it closed early in the Civil War, was re-opened in Gainesville using the facilities of the private Gainesville Academy.
 The next year the Union Academy, a school for African-Americans sponsored by the Freedmen's Bureau, opened in Gainesville.
-By 1870 there were 22 schools in Alachua County, each with its own board of trustees.
-The schools were integrated, and therefore unpopular with most of the white population.
+By 1870, there were 22 schools in Alachua County, each with its own board of trustees.
+The schools were integrated and therefore unpopular with most of the white population.
 Funding was low and the schools were poorly equipped and short of qualified teachers.

 The Compromise of 1877, which marked the end of Reconstruction, left the Alachua County school system under the control of white Democrats.
 A segregated public school system was established, with most of the available resources going to white schools.
-The change in control of the schools brought a cut in spending, and the school year for county supported schools, which had been five months long, was reduced to three months.
+The change in control of the schools brought a cut in spending, and the school year for county-supported schools, which had been five months long, was reduced to three months.
 The Union Academy, however, remained in session for six months a year, and then operated another two months as a normal school training African-American teachers.